Raphael-Boichot/The-TinyGB-Printer/README.md

 ### Simulating thermal paper output with a [dedicated script](https://github.com/Raphael-Boichot/The-TinyGB-Printer/tree/main/SD/Paper_emulator) (requires a PC)
 ![](/SD/Paper_emulator/Paper_out/printerPaper-dark8-0001839.png)

-## Compatible with ALL original games using the Game Boy Printer
+## Compatible with the 110 original games using the Game Boy Printer
-In *Italics* games working fine in automatic mode, in **bold** games requiring the push button to tear paper, or tear mode.

-(and yes, for who wonders if I'm crazy, I've tested ALL these 110 games and save hacked several dozens of them to access and test all cryptic printing features, took me months)
+In *Italics* games working fine in automatic mode, in **bold** games requiring the push button to tear paper, or tear mode (and yes, for who wonders if I'm crazy, I've tested ALL these games and save hacked several dozens of them to access and test all cryptic printing features, took me months).

 - *1942*
 - *Alice in Wonderland (US version only, Euro version not printer compatible)*